-9. Determination of Sanctions
+i.
+Recommendation/Determination of Sanctions

-The presiding Hearing Officer, on consideration of the recommendation of the Hearing Board, shall recommend sanction(s) based upon the extent of responsibility determined, and take into consideration any previous disciplinary record of the Respondent.
-A University Official will then make a final determination.
+The presiding Hearing Officer, upon consideration of the recommendation of the Hearing Board, shall recommend sanction(s) based upon the extent of responsibility determined.
+Upon receipt of the recommendations and after review of any previous disciplinary record of the Respondent(s), the University Official will make a final determination on the sanction(s).
 See Section V for information on disciplinary sanctions.